healthchecks/healthchecks/templates/docs/configuring_checks.md

 You will need to specify Cron Expression, Server's Time Zone, and Grace Time.

 * **Cron Expression** is the cron expression you specified in the crontab.
-* **Server's Time Zone** is the timezone of your server.
+* **Server's Time Zone** is the time zone of your server.
 The cron daemon typically uses the system's local time.
-If the machine does not use the UTC timezone, specify its timezone here.
+If the machine does not use the UTC time zone, specify its time zone here.
 * **Grace Time**, same as for simple schedules, is how long to wait before sending an alert for a late check.